r4ds/bookclub-feat_eng/README.md

 # R4DS Feature Engineering and Selection Book Club

-ALSO CONFIRM THE MEETING TIME INFO BELOW AND DELETE THIS SENTENCE.

-ALSO ADD PLACEHOLDERS FOR ALL CHAPTERS BY COPYING 01.Rmd (IDEALLY ALSO UPDATE TITLES WITHIN THE FILES), THEN DELETE THIS SENTENCE.

 Welcome to the R4DS Feature Engineering and Selection Book Club!

 We are working together to read [_Feature Engineering and Selection: A Practical Approach for Predictive Models_](http://www.feat.engineering/) by Max Kuhn and Kjell Johnson (Chapman and Hall/CRC, copyright August 2, 2019, [9781138079229](https://www.routledge.com/Feature-Engineering-and-Selection-A-Practical-Approach-for-Predictive-Models/Kuhn-Johnson/p/book/9781138079229)).